 Analysis and Test Results

-The individual review for each product tested discusses best uses, details the score in each performance metric, and compares and contrasts each model to similar products.
-You'll find a thorough description of the evaluation metrics below and the top scorers in each.
+Individual reviews for each product discuss best uses, detail the score in each performance metric, and compare and contrast each model to similar products.
+You'll find a description of the evaluation metrics below and the top scorers in each.